 GBEP CCMP Update

 The Houston Advanced Research Center (HARC) is working with GBEP to update the Plan.
-HARC and GBEP will be holding discussions with GBEP Subcommittees and the Galveston Bay Council in upcoming meetings on what needs to be updated in the Plan.
-Input from you is critical to success – we appreciate your time.
+HARC and GBEP held discussions with GBEP Subcommittees and the Galveston Bay Council in December and January to receive feedback on what needs to be updated in the Plan.
+Additional information on the update of the CCMP will be posted on the GBEP website as it becomes available.

 Disclaimer: this feedback is for information gathering purposes only